Use it at your own risk!

 Important: If you make your system unbootable by screwing up your grub.cfg, do not blame me!
 I am not recommending you to do this change!

-BUG: With kernel-4.18.18 it still works, but all kernel-4.19 versions seem to have a bug that prevents this from working (I will follow up on this here), resulting in a black screen when the login manager is supposed to appear.
+BUG: With kernel-4.18.18 it still works, but all kernel-4.19 versions seem to have a bug that prevents this from working, resulting in a black screen when the login manager is supposed to appear.
 This is not a bug in mesa!

 For SI cards the following kernel boot parameters will enable the amdgpu kernel driver and turn off radeon support: